yanivkarta/HyperShare/isomatrixpython/README.md

 **ISOLATION MATRIX (Super tree) Decoupled from provallo's meta-learning engine.
-This package contains a wrapper for python and a small test script.
+This package contains a wrapper for python and a small test script. **

-To use:
+Important note and disclaimer:
+This code was decoupled from meta-learning framework, where all the possible hyper parameters and constraints were known for each data-set.
+When the hyper plane's hyper parameters are manually configured or defaulted, it may cause a few issues , bugs and unexpected functionality.
+Python wrapping was initially done only for benchmarking purposes.

+[+] build:

 1. Create a build directory (e.g. mkdir build;cd build; cmake ..)
 2. build the .so (e.g. make -j8;make install)
 3. copy the test.py to the build directory and run python3 ./test.py